dotmesh-io/docs/hugo/content/references/api.md

 Before attempting to use the API, we recommend understanding the [dotmesh architecture](../concepts/architecture).

-Any time you interact with any part of dotmesh - whether a local deployment or the dotmesh hub - you are using the API.
-Our Web UI for dotmesh hub, the `dm` command-line interface, any interaction between a local deployment and the hub, all use the same, publicly-exposed dotmesh API.
+Any time you interact with any part of dotmesh - whether a local deployment or the dothub - you are using the API.
+Our Web UI for dothub, the `dm` command-line interface, any interaction between a local deployment and the hub, all use the same, publicly-exposed dotmesh API.

 This document describes the API in its entirety.
 With this API, you not only can understand how to interact with dotmesh, but you can write your own clients and connect your own services.
 In fact, we **encourage** you to do so and would be happy to publish it, if you want.

 ### Local
 As described in the [architecture documentation](../concepts/architecture), dotmesh is installed as software running on one or many server nodes.
-For example, in kubernetes, it will be deployed as a `DaemonSet` running on every node in your cluster.
+For example, in kubernetes, it will be deployed using the [dotmesh Kubernetes operator](https://dotmesh.com/blog/operator-architecture/).

 ### Hub
-The dotmesh hub API is available at https://dothub.com/rpc .
+The dothub API is available at https://dothub.com/rpc .
 Note that the Hub API is available over https and is exposed at port 443.

 ### Local
 Every node in a Dotmesh cluster exposes the Dotmesh API on the host at port `32607` and the path `/rpc`.
 For example, if you have dotmesh running on host `myhost.example.com`, then the endpoint for services will be `http://myhost.example.com:32607/rpc`